Skip to main content

 Is custom made furniture more expensive?

-In most cases, yes, the upfront price is higher than mass-produced furniture because you're paying for skilled labor, higher-grade materials, a defined design phase (often including shop drawings), and more time-intensive finishing and quality control.
+In most cases, yes, the upfront cost is higher than mass-produced furniture because you're paying for skilled labor, higher-grade materials, a defined design phase (often including shop drawings), and more time-intensive finishing and quality control.
 The more useful comparison is custom vs high-end retail, where pricing can be closer than people expect, especially when retail still does not solve your exact size, function, or material requirements.

 How do I care for custom wood furniture?